 View of New England.
 Credit: Destination NSW; Murray Vanderveer

 Kiama, South Coast.
 Credit: Destination NSW; Murray Vanderveer

 NSW has a whole host of places where you can see animals in their natural habitats.
-Secluded coastlines, NSW national parks, state forests and reserves as well as remote areas are just where animal lovers are likely to be in luck.
+Secluded coastlines, NSW National Parks, state forests and reserves as well as remote areas where you can spot kangaroos, echidnas, lizards or go dolphin or whale watching.

 There are few better places on the planet to dive than in the crystal clear waters surrounding Lord Howe Island.
-Just a short boat ride from shore are more than 60 dive sites that take you into a submarine world of spectacular trenches, caves and volcanic drop-offs.
+Just a short boat ride from shore are more than 60 dive sites that take you into a submarine world of spectacular marine life amonst the trenches, caves and volcanic drop-offs.